MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/sdlc.md

 - The environments have the same teams assigned to functional roles, such as network operators.
 - The environments can use the same policies.

-It is recommended that workload owners should work with the cloud platform teams to determine if a division at the subscription level is needed.
+It is recommended that workload owners should work with the cloud platform teams to determine if a division is needed.

 If an application or service workload requires segregation between environments beyond what can be done in a single subscription, it is then recommended to use one of the following options: